MicrosoftDocs/defender-docs/articles/defender-for-cloud/includes/defender-for-containers-enable-plan-aks.md

 ### Manual deployment of the Defender sensor or Azure policy agent without automatic provisioning by using recommendations

-Capabilities that require sensor installation can also be deployed on one or more Kubernetes clusters, using the appropriate recommendation:
+Capabilities that require sensor installation can also be deployed on one or more Kubernetes clusters.
+Use the appropriate recommendation:

 | Sensor | Recommendation |
 |--|--|